RobertExley/Glizzy-FF-2024-Dashboard/README.md

 To host the dashboard locally, input the following into Powershell.
 1. Navigate to the correct file directory first (in my case): cd C:\Users\hoon\Desktop
+2. pip install -r requirements.txt
-2. python -m streamlit run fantasy_dashboard_02.py
+3. python -m streamlit run fantasy_dashboard_02.py

 It should lead to this message:
       "Welcome to Streamlit!